Originally posted August 2019 and edited in July 2021

 Communication is key to pretty much anything in life, and user retention is no different.
 If you build your app around your users’ daily routine, you’re giving them less reason to leave.
-You can map their behaviour to see what leads to retention, and don’t forget to understand their demographics.
+You can map their behavior to see what leads to retention, and don’t forget to understand their demographics.
 What actions do they take that correlates with this?

 The best way to turn any consumer into a loyal one is by making them part of your brand.
 User-generated content (UGC) is the name of the game.

 Mobile apps introduce endless possibilities for users to partake in brand communities and contribute their own content.
-For instance, in 2014, to promote their “What is Perfect Conference”, TedXPortland launched a mobile app that overlaid the word ‘perfect’ onto user-generated pictures that were shared on social media.
+For instance, to promote their “What is Perfect Conference”, TedXPortland launched a mobile app that overlaid the word ‘perfect’ onto user-generated pictures that were shared on social media.

 People immediately became curious about what the pictures meant, which helped create a buzz around the conference.
 The photos were later projected onto the walls of the event as part of the setting.